EUginius: Types of organisms present in EUginius

-Most of the GMOs present in EUginius are used for genetically modified food and feed, the majority plants (e.g. pest resistant Bt maize, Golden rice with enhanced synthesis of ß-carotene), and thus come from the field of green biotechnology.
+Most of the GMOs present in EUginius are used for genetically modified food and feed, the majority plants (e.g. pest resistant Bt maize, Golden rice with enhanced synthesis of β-carotene), and thus come from the field of green biotechnology.
 There is also information on genetically modified animals.
 EUginius provides for example information on a fast-growing genetically modified salmon (AquAdvantage) as well as information on genetically modified insects that have been developed to combat vectors of pathogens (e.g. Aedes aegypti OX5034, used to reduce the yellow fever mosquito population).
 In addition, in some cases, information is provided for the detection of genetically modified microbial production strains of food or feed additives (white biotechnology).

-Since the European Union classifies organisms developed using New Breeding Techniques (NBTs) as GMOs, EUginius provides information about commercialised NBT-organisms, including genome edited organisms such as the high-oleic soybean, the larger growing pufferfish or the heat-tolerant cattle.
+Since the European Union classifies organisms developed using New Breeding Techniques (NBTs) as GMOs, EUginius provides information about commercialised NBT-organisms, including genome edited organisms such as the high-oleic soybean, the larger growing pufferfish or pig resistant to porcine reproductive and respiratory syndrome virus (PRRS-virus).
 Furthermore, EUginius lists, to some extent, published NGT organisms which present market-relevant traits.